erpc-io/eRPC/README.md

  * A C++11 compiler, specified in `CMakeLists.txt`. clang and gcc have been tested.
  * See `scripts/packages.sh` for a list of required software packages.
- * A machine with any InfiniBand NIC, or Mellanox Ethernet NICs (ConnectX-4 or newer).
+ * Machines with any InfiniBand NIC, or Mellanox Ethernet NICs (ConnectX-4 or newer).
 Non-Mellanox Ethernet NICs, and Mellanox NICs older than ConnectX-4 are not supported currently - PRs for these NICs are welcome.
    * It's best to use drivers from Mellanox OFED.
 Mellanox drivers specially